yashk2810/jekyll-now/_posts/2017-7-10-Image Captioning using InceptionV3 and Beam Search.md

 So, I asked Jeremy whether Image Captioning was implemented in this part of the course and he suggested that it would be a good class project.
 Hence, I decided that image captioning would be my project.

 If you directly want to jump to the code, you can find it <a href="https://github.com/yashk2810/Image-Captioning">here</a>.
 The entire code is in the jupyter notebook, so that should hopefully make it easier to understand.
-I will explain some parts of the code in this blog post.
+I will follow a code first approach and will explain some parts of the code in this post.

+## Feature Extraction